Beyond Probability Partitions: Calibrating Neural Networks with Semantic Aware Grouping: Partitioned calibration error and grouping-based calibration

 \subsection{Measuring calibration with partitions}

-We start by defining the partition by a grouping function as follows. \begin{definition}[\textbf{Grouping function and input space partition}] A grouping function $g$ is a mapping from an input $x$ to a group indicator $g(x) = G \in \mathcal{G}$, with the following two properties:
+We start by defining the partition by a grouping function as follows. \begin{definition}[\textbf{Grouping function and input space partition}] A grouping function $g$ is a mapping from an input $x$ to a group indicator $g(x) = G \in \mathcal{G}$, with the following three properties:

 \end{definition} The group indicator $G$ is also used to denote the induced subset $\{x|g(x) = G\}$. \begin{lemma} A partition of the input space $\mathcal{D}$ is defined by $P = \{\{x| g(x)=\hat{G}\} | \hat{G} \in \mathcal{G}\}$. \end{lemma} \textbf{Proof}.
-By definition, the subsets in $P$ are non-overlapping (by \refeq{eq:unique_mapping}), and non-empty (by \refeq{eq:non-empty}), which guarantees $P$ being a valid partition on set $\mathcal{D}$ of all valid $x$.
+By definition, the subsets in $P$ are (1) non-overlapping (by \refeq{eq:unique_mapping}), (2) non-empty (by \refeq{eq:non-empty}), (3) the union of all the groups is equal to the universe set(by \refeq{eq:exists}). which guarantees $P$ being a valid partition on set $\mathcal{D}$ of all valid $x$.

+We use $x \in G$ and $g(x)=G$ interchangeably, and $(x, y) \in G \leftrightarrow g(x)=G$.
 With the partition defined above, we can now define the partitioned calibration error. \begin{definition}[\textbf{Partitioned calibration error (PCE)}]

 \end{definition} Where $\mathcal{P}$ is the set of all concerned partitions, $p(P)$ is the probability of choosing partition $P$, $p(G) = \int_{(x, y) \in G} p(x, y)$ is the probability of observing a data sample belonging to group $G$, $S(\cdot)$ is a specific statistical magnitude that can be calculated on a group.
 A straightforward definition of $S(\cdot)$ is the average function $S(G) = \int_{x, y} p_G(x, y) y$, and $S(f(G)) = \int_{x, y} p_G(x, y) f(x)$, where $y$ is the one-hot label with $y_i=1$ if $x\in i$ th class and $y_i=0$ otherwise. $f(x)_i$ is the predicted probability of $x$ being $i$th class. $\mathcal{L}(\cdot,\cdot)$ measures the difference between $S(G)$ and $S(f(G))$. $p_G(x, y)$ is the normalized probability density function of $x \in G$, that is,